Find Sea Breeze Hormone Replacement Near You Today

 HRT (also known as hormone therapy, menopausal hormone therapy, and estrogen replacement therapy) uses female hormones — estrogen and progesterone — to treat common symptoms of menopause and aging.
 Doctors can prescribe it during or after menopause.

 After your period stops, your hormone levels fall, causing uncomfortable symptoms like hot flashes and vaginal dryness, and sometimes conditions like osteoporosis.
 Sea Breeze HRT replaces hormones your body no longer makes.
 It’s the most effective treatment for menopause symptoms.

-Hormone Replacement Therapy
+A Natural Alternative to Hormone Replacement Therapy (HRT)

 Natural Hormonal Replacement Therapy

 A follow up study to the Women's Health Initiative showed that not only did it increase the risk of breast cancer, but that the type of breast cancer was more deadly.
 Other studies show that HRT also increases risk for gall stones, kidney stones, uterine cancer, ovarian cancer and uterine bleeding.